 (b) (U) ACRS code 98 should be used to record a “no fee” service in the cashiering system when post provides paper and ink fingerprinting services on behalf of USCIS in situations where the applicant(s) may have already paid a biometric fee as part of the petition filing process, and do not have to pay any additional fees.
 In all other situations and at posts with a DHS office that is able to collect fingerprints, but where DHS is unable to facilitate cashiering services, consular sections may collect the fingerprinting fee on behalf of USCIS.
 ACRS code 80 should be used to record these services.

 (c) (U) Do not use the nonimmigrant visa (NIV) or immigrant visa overseas (IVO) systems to collect or check fingerprints electronically for DHS services.
 Instead, collect ink prints using the Fingerprint Card (Form FD-258).

-For I-600/As pending with a USCIS International Office (IO) abroad, the fingerprints can be taken on a fingerprint card and mailed to the Nebraska Service Center to be scanned and uploaded into CPMS.
+(A) (U) For I-600/As pending with an International Office (IO) abroad, the fingerprints can be taken on a fingerprint card and mailed to the Nebraska Service Center to be scanned and uploaded into CPMS:

 Attn: FD-258 Team

 USCIS Nebraska Service Center

 (B) (U) For I-600/As and I-800/As pending with the National Benefits Center (NBC), fingerprint cards can be mailed to: